Batam-Bintan Bridge

 The Batam-Bintan Bridge (Jembatan Batam-Bintan), also known as the Babin Bridge (from Batam and Bintan) is a proposed series of cable-stayed bridges crossing the Riau Strait between the islands of Batam and Bintan in the Riau Islands of Indonesia, near Singapore.
 The cost is estimated at 13.66 trillion rupiah (US$938 million in 2021), which is planned to be provided under a joint government-enterprises financing scheme.
-As of 2023, soil investigation is in progress but construction work has not commenced.
+As of August 2025, land surveying and the design of the bridge have been completed, but no funds for construction were allocated for fiscal 2026.

 Totaling 7035 m, the construction of the bridge will involve three separate sections spanning four islands: from Batam to Tanjung Sauh (2124 m), from Tanjung Sauh to Buau (4056 m) and from Buau to Bintan (855 m).
 If built, it will become the longest bridge in Indonesia.
 The total length of the toll road will be 14.75 km.